federicosiciliano/easy_lightning/README.md

 - 🛡️ **Error Prevention:** With experiment IDs and organized project management, Easy Lightning ensures that your work remains clean and error-free, even as your projects scale.

+## 📁 Files

+Here is a list of the important files included in this project:

+1. **setup.py**: This file is used for configuring and describing the Python package.
+It specifies package metadata, dependencies, and other essential information for distribution.

+2. **requirements.txt**: This file lists the required Python packages and their versions.
+It helps ensure that the necessary dependencies are installed when working with this project.
+Currently, it includes:

+   - PyTorch: A popular deep learning library.
+   - PyTorch Lightning: A lightweight PyTorch wrapper for simplifying deep learning code.

+3. **README.md**: You are currently reading this file!
+It provides an overview of the project and instructions on how to use it.

+## 🧑‍🚀 Authors

+- **Federico Siciliano**: Researcher in Data Science at the University of La Sapienza of Rome.
+- **Federico Carmignani**: Master's Thesis Student in Engineering in Computer Science at the University of La Sapienza of Rome and Software Engineer at Sytel Reply.

 Start your deep learning journey with Easy Lightning today and experience a new level of simplicity and efficiency in creating and configuring AI-Deep learning notebooks.